cziur/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-Simple rock, paper, scissors game.
-Only works in console for now, one game per refresh.
+Simple rock, paper, scissors game using basic html css and javascript.
+Plays 10 rounds, displays the computer's choice as well as the user's choice.